FJ-cyberzilla/UniPass/README.md

 *   **`INTERACTION_SEQUENCE.mmd`**: The sequence of events during a standard command execution.

 ---
-*For further assistance, please consult the project's `README.md` or contact the maintainers.*
+*For further assistance, please consult the project's Author.